What Are Disc Brakes And How Do They Work?

 How Do Disc Brakes Work?

 We've covered how a brake pedal, booster, and master cylinder work.
-Now let's look at how the brake mechanism works at each of the wheels around your vehicle.
+Now let's look at how disc brakes work by examining the mechanism at each of the wheels around your vehicle.
 Once you step on the pedal and the brake fluid pressure is moved to each of the different wheels, your disc brake system can begin stopping your vehicle.

 The hydraulic pressure in your brake lines presses out the pistons inside your caliper.
 The piston presses the brake pads, and the rotors come to a fast stop.
 These parts all work together to make your car disc brakes work properly.